-PUBLIC BOOKINGS FOR THIS YEAR’S MINEHEAD & EXMOOR MUSIC FESTIVAL WILL BE AVAILABLE FROM JUNE 9th AT:
+PUBLIC BOOKINGS FOR THIS YEAR’S MINEHEAD & EXMOOR MUSIC FESTIVAL WILL BE AVAILABLE FROM MONDAY 15th JUNE FROM:

 The Regal Theatre Minehead.
 01643 706430 www.regaltheatre.co.uk

 The programme for this year’s Minehead Music Festival concerts is:

 Bach Violin Concerto in A minor (soloist – Maya Magub)

 Mozart Symphony No 41 (Jupiter)

 Beethoven Violin Concerto in D major Op 61 (soloist – Tamsin Waley-Cohen)

 Thursday 1st August at Avenue Methodist Church, Minehead

 Bizet Carmen Suite No 1